← Back to main page

 Future plans

-I am currently (as of early 2023) working on Hyperspeedcube 2.0, which will vastly expand the capabilities of Hyperspeedcube’s puzzle engine and overhaul the UI to be more powerful and more intuitive.
+I am currently (as of mid 2024) working on Hyperspeedcube 2.0, which will vastly expand the capabilities of Hyperspeedcube’s puzzle engine and overhaul the UI to be more powerful and more intuitive.

 Other features